ta326/Arduino_Reaction_Game/README.md

-# This is the link to our website page
+# This is the link to the website page
 https://pages.github.coecis.cornell.edu/ece3140-sp2020/akk72-ta326/